Skip to main content

 };

-Use T component to translate some text somewhere in your app.
+The next step is to render the translated text for the selected locale.
+Use the T component to translate the text in your app.

 <h1>